sjmf/ch9329-keyboard/README.md

 ## Troubleshooting

 **Permissions errors on Linux**: if your system user does not have serial write permissions (resulting in a permission error), you can add your user to the `dialout` group: e.g. `sudo usermod -a -G dialout $USER`.
 You must fully log out of the system to apply the change.

 **Difficulty installing requirements**: If you get `command not found: pip` or similar when installing requirements, try: `python -m pip [...]` to run pip instead.

 ## Acknowledgements
-With thanks to [@beijixiaohu](https://github.com/beijixiaohu), the original author of the [ch9329Comm PyPi package](https://pypi.org/project/ch9329Comm/) and [GitHub repo](https://github.com/beijixiaohu/CH9329_COMM/) (in Chinese), some code of which is re-used under the MIT License.
+With thanks to [@beijixiaohu](https://github.com/beijixiaohu), the author of the [ch9329Comm PyPi package](https://pypi.org/project/ch9329Comm/) and [GitHub repo](https://github.com/beijixiaohu/CH9329_COMM/) (in Chinese), some code of which is re-used under the MIT License.

 ## License
 (c) 2023-25 Samantha Finnigan (except where acknowledged) and released under [MIT License](LICENSE.md).